EC Landscape News - WINTER 2021 EDITION

 Slope protection and erosion control remain important concerns as we enter into our wet season.
 Hillside areas can be challenging, and when landscape properly, can also be visually rewarding.

-by the state and respective water management agencies.
+We conclude with an article discussing the Drought Emergency declarations that have been issued by the state and respective water management agencies.
 Climate and water experts are keeping a close look at weather data as it relates to drought status.

 Click on the links below to access our Newsletter archives as well as the Featured Article INDEX, offering easy access to past articles and newsletters by topic.